marciopocebon/PiRelay-v2/README.md

                          cd PiRelay2

 ⦁	You can turn on and off the relays using the GUI.

 Run the GUI using codes.

-                       A.   open the PiRelay2_GUI.py file.
+  A.   Run the PiRelay2_GUI.py file from idle.

   OR

   B.    using codes:

-                                        sudo python3 PiRelay2_GUI.py
+                    `sudo python3 PiRelay2_GUI.py`